-- 55. Within the public hearing, the Board engaged in review of potential civil engineering, site design, traffic, stormwater and floodplain impacts of the Project, having received comment from BETA, the Conservation Commission and the Town departments and staff. - 50.56.
+- 53. Within the public hearing, the Board engaged in review of potential civil engineering, site design, traffic, stormwater and floodplain impacts of the Project, having received comment from BETA, the Conservation Commission and the Town departments and staff. - 50.54.
 At the Board's request, upon inpute from the Arlington Conservation Commission, the stormwater system has been designed to NOAA 14+ rainfall data.
-Overall post development peak run-off rates for the site are mitigated to be equal to or lower than predevelopment peak ruff-off rates. - 51.57.
-The Project will connect to the Arlington municipal water and sewer systems. - 52.58.
+Overall post development peak run-off rates for the site are mitigated to be equal to or lower than predevelopment peak ruff-off rates. - 51.55.
+The Project will connect to the Arlington municipal water and sewer systems. - 52.56.
 The Applicant originally proposed 315 parking spaces for the Project, a ratio of 1.44 parking spaces per unit.
 The Applicant subsequently reduced the parking ratio to 193 spaces, or approximately 1.12 spaces per unit.
 The Arlington Transportation Advisory Committee recommended that, as a Transit Oriented Development, the Project should not have more than one (1) parking space per unit.
-The Applicant's final project design provides 95 parking spaces, 84 garage parking spaces and 11 surface parking spaces, for the senior living building.
+DA13[T4R14] The Applicant's final project design provides 95 parking spaces, 84 garage parking spaces and 11 surface parking spaces, for the senior living building.
 The parking garage will include 10 EV charging stations, with an additional 10 EV-ready parking spaces, as shown on the Project Plans.
 The parking garage will provide for eight (8) handicap parking, as shown on the Approved Plans.
-The Project's duplex units will have tandem parking to accommodate two vehicles per unit, with the exception of the eastern end unit, which will have a single parking space. - 53.59.
+The Project's duplex units will have tandem parking to accommodate two vehicles per unit, with the exception of the eastern end unit, which will have a single parking space. - 53.57.
 The Applicant did not originally propose bicycle parking.
 With the original reduction in the number of units, the Applicant revised the number of proposed bicycle spaces to 176 interior spaces with an additional 16 exterior spaces.
-The Applicant also proposed a 23 dock Blue-Bike Station to be located .
+[TdR15] The Applicant also proposed a 23 dock Blue Bike Station to [DA16] be located [PH17] [TdR18] .
 The Applicant's final project design includes 28 covered, secured bicycle parking spaces together with an additional possible expansion for eight (8) additional bicycle parking spaces for the senior residential building.
-Outside the main entrance of the senior living building, the Applicant will provide an additional two bike racks, capable of securing six (6) bikes apiece to each rack. - 54.60.
-On-site, exterior Project amenities include inter alia, onsite bicycle parking, a walking path around the senior residential building, gardens and courtyard space with benches along the western side of the development area and woodland restoration area to the south of the senior residential building, as shown on the Project Plans.
+Outside the main entrance of the senior living building, the Applicant will provide an additional two bike racks, capable of securing six (6) bikes apiece to eachper rack[DA19].